 What You Need:

 - Large wing feathers (A pack of plain turkey quill feathers can be bought for under $3).
-Try to find feathers that are about 12" long or more, with a thick shaft.
+Try to find feathers that are about 12 inches long or more, with a thick shaft.

-- An art knife to cut the correct angle on the feather shaft
+- A knife to cut the correct angle on the feather shaft

 - Ink in a bottle - can be purchased at most craft and art supply stores.
 You might want to start with non-permanent ink until you are experienced.